 A benchmark is a standard against which something can be measured.
-Benchmarking in BOS involves comparing your survey results against the results from other matching surveys, either over time or across institutions.
+Benchmarking in online surveys involves comparing your survey results against the results from other matching surveys, either over time or across institutions.

-What are the advantages of benchmarking in BOS?
+What are the advantages of benchmarking in online surveys?

 We have 10+ years’ experience supporting national benchmarking surveys.
-When you carry out benchmarking in BOS you can:
+When you carry out benchmarking in online surveys you can:

 - Create your own survey with questions that are directly relevant to your subject area.

 - Set up your own benchmarking groups containing the surveys (and combinations of surveys) that you choose.

 - Get quality support from the online surveys team.